-About Child Nutrition
+Child Nutrition Services

-- Meal Service - We offer both breakfast and lunch to all students in the district.
+Meal Service: We offer both breakfast and lunch to all students in the district.
 Some schools have after-school programs where snacks are provided as well.
 Serving times vary slightly from school to school.

-A La Carte Items - Many schools offer items not planned on the menu such as crackers and yogurt.
-We refer to these as a la carte items since they are priced individually, not as a unit.
-If you do not want your child to use his/her money for these purchases, please make arrangements with your child's cafeteria manager to block their account.
+A La Carte Items: Many schools offer items not planned on the menu such as crackers and yogurt.
+These items are priced separately.
+If you do not want your child to use his/her money for these purchases, please visit www.parentonline.net to manage these restrictions.